v128store/guile-hoot/README.md

 We're working on packaging up these dependencies in Guix.
 Also, we are working on getting compiled WebAssembly working in actual web browsers.

+## The shape of things

+In the end we expect to be able to compile Scheme programs to single WebAssembly files.
+To deploy on web browsers there will be an associated JavaScript module.
+Some  non-web targets are hosted by JavaScript implementations (e.g. node.js); those are similar to web browsers.
+Otherwise on WASI hosts we expect to have a WASI-specific support module.

+The minimal compiled module size is a little less than a kilobyte of wasm, uncompressed.
+The auxiliary WebAssembly module to do impedance matching with JavaScript is another three kilobytes uncompressed, and the generic JS library is another 250 lines of unminified JS.
+As we implement more of Scheme, we hope to preserve this "small programs compile to small files" property, rather than having every compiled program include the whole of Guile's standard library.

 ## GitLab CI

 Here's how to build a Docker image for use in GitLab CI.
 Guix